It's F&B that keeps cash register ringing at luxury hotels, not room tariff

 “F&B is not an addition to the room.
 In many cases, the room is an addition to F&B,” said Tristan Beau De Lomenie, director of operations at Accor‘s luxury hotels in India.
 He said the high F&B revenue is typical of India, especially in luxury hotels which have a higher F&B contribution.
 “F&B is now one of the most important elements when you develop a hotel.
 This business gives a good margin of 50-60 per cent.
 The liquor ban was a disaster for F&B revenue,” he added.

-Accor’s Fairmont hotel in Mumbai is also getting approximately half of its revenues from the F&B business.
+Accor’s Fairmont hotel in Jaipur is also getting approximately half of its revenues from the F&B business.
 On an average, the group’s hotels in India get sixty per cent of revenues from rooms and the rest from food and beverage.
 Lomenie said the company has not hired a single expat chef for its F&B outlets and added that focus is to source most food ingredients locally.

 The capital’s iconic Taj Mansingh Hotel, which is undergoing an auction process, gets about 55 per cent of the Rs 2.2 billion (approximately) revenue from its F&B division and 45 per cent from rooms.
 The hotel has as many as seven F&B outlets.